 be improved with the tactile feedback.
 It would also be interesting to break down the report into sub-categories such as "coordination performance in straight and level flight", "coordination performance while climbing" (with positive deck angle), and "while rolling left or right".
 As the IMU also measures heading, coordination performance "while in a stable standard rate left turn", "while in a steep turn", etc... could also be evaluated.
-Replacing the six-axis IMU with a nine-axis unit (as discussed in the "Further Study" section last year) has allowed this data to be collected, though detailed analysis has yet to be performed.
+Replacing the six-axis IMU with a nineaxis unit (as discussed in the "Further Study" section last year) has allowed this data to be collected, but detailed analysis still has not been performed.